 - Choose chair fabrics based on durability, fade resistance, and how well they match the space.
 Most chairs are available with multiple fabrics and custom colors.

-Comfort is an important factor when choosing wooden chairs.
-No chair should be specified without being tested for comfort.
+Comfort is an important factor when selecting club chairs.
+No chair should be selected without being tested for comfort.
 Here are some considerations:

 - It is impossible to design a chair that offers the same amount of comfort to everyone.
 Therefore, it is important to have people of different sizes test the chairs.